This is a graded reader of adapted readings for students. If you are looking for Livy’s Ab Urbe Condita Book 1, click here.

 2. Fabulae Ab Urbe Condita Translation Sheets (.pdf, 129 pp.) — 6 May 2017

-These 8.5 x 11 inch pages include the Latin text of Fabulae Ab Urge Condita formatted exactly as it appears in the paperback edition with lined spaces for readers to write out their translations.
+These 8.5 x 11 inch pages include the Latin text of Fabulae Ab Urge Condita formatted exactly as it appears in the paperback edition with lined spaces for readers to write out their notes as the read.
 A .doc copy of this file is available below.

 3. Fabulae Ab Urbe Condita Translation Sheets in .doc format (.zip, .doc, 129 pp.) This link will open a separate window, where readers may click a green button and download the file.